JellyBitz/vSRO-ServerAddon/README.md

 );
 ```

-4. Moves the character to the position on map
+4. Moves the player to the position on map
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_ExeGameServer]
 (